-Fluorescent and high frequency lighting doesn't produce light in a steady manner, compared to say the light coming from the sun.
+Fluorescent and high-frequency lighting doesn't produce light in a steady manner, compared to say the light coming from the sun.
 Instead, these lighting sources pulse.
-For the human eye this is not discernible so for us they appear as steady light.
+For the human eye, this is not discernible as it appears as a steady light.

-The net effect is what appears to be blacking banding across the cameras feed.
+The net effect is what appears to be blacking banding across the camera's feed.
 The power frequency from the mains power has a direct impact on the pulsing nature of these lights.
-This therefore means in certain locations dependent on mains frequency, banding can be experienced in one location but not others.
+This means in certain locations dependent on the mains frequency, banding can be experienced in one location but not others.
 The US for example utilizes 60Hz compared to Europe which utilizes 50Hz.

 If black banding is experienced on the camera try enabling WDR, if that does not work please contact Verkada Support.
 We will be able to assist in removing the visibility of this banding on the camera's feed by making the necessary changes to the camera's configuration.